 The answer to both questions was yes, but with a pair of caveats.

 Parishioners indicated that they would back plans to replace their 89-year-old church building, but only if the cost was feasible.
 The capital campaign feasibility study revealed significant financial support – the Steier Group projected that Sacred Heart could raise at least $1.5 million – but not enough to cover the $4.5 million price tag.
-The Steier Group recommended the parish scale back its project before moving forward with a phased approach.
+The Steier Group recommended the church scale back its project before moving forward with a phased approach.

 Had Sacred Heart parish not conducted the planning study, the campaign likely would have been viewed as a failure.
 In all likelihood, parish leaders would have embarked on a $4.5 million campaign and fallen far short of their goal, leaving parishioners demoralized and frustrated.